-A fast track designation by the FDA for APR-246 may not actually lead to a faster development or regulatory review or approval process.
+A fast track designation by the FDA for eprenetapopt, ATRN-119 or any of our product candidates may not actually lead to a faster development or regulatory review or approval process.

-If a drug is intended, whether alone or in combination with one or more other drugs, for the treatment of a serious or lifethreatening condition and nonclinical or clinical data demonstrate the potential to address unmet medical need for this condition, a drug sponsor may apply for FDA fast track designation.
-Although we have received a fast track designation for APR-246 for the treatment of patients with myelodysplastic syndrome having a TP53 mutation, this does not ensure that we will receive marketing approval or that approval will be granted within any particular timeframe.
-We may not experience a faster development or regulatory review or approval process with fast track designation compared to conventional FDA procedures.
+If a drug is intended, whether alone or in combination with one or more other drugs, for the treatment of a serious or life-threatening condition and nonclinical or clinical data demonstrate the potential to address unmet medical need for this condition, a drug sponsor may apply for FDA fast track designation.
+Although we have received a fast track designation for eprenetapopt for the treatment of patients with myelodysplastic syndrome having a TP53 mutation, this does not ensure that we will receive marketing approval or that approval will be granted within any particular timeframe.
+We may not experience a faster development or regulatory review or approval process for eprenetapopt or for any other product candidates, if any, for which we obtain fast track designation compared to conventional FDA procedures.
 In addition, the FDA may withdraw fast track designation if it believes that the designation is no longer supported by data from our clinical development program.
 Fast track designation alone does not guarantee qualification for the FDA's priority review procedures.

-We may seek priority review designation for APR-246 or one or more of our other product candidates, but we might not receive such designation, and even if we do, such designation may not lead to a faster development or regulatory review or approval process.
+We may seek priority review designation for one or more of our other product candidates, but we might not receive such designation, and even if we do, such designation may not lead to a faster development or regulatory review or approval process.

 If the FDA determines that a product candidate offers a treatment for a serious condition and, if approved, the product would provide a significant improvement in safety or effectiveness, the FDA may designate the product candidate for priority review.
 A priority review designation means that the goal for the FDA to review an application is six months from the 60-day filing date, rather than the standard review period of ten months.
 We may request priority review for our product candidates.
 The FDA has broad discretion with respect to whether or not to grant priority review status to a product candidate, so even if we believe a particular product candidate is eligible for such designation or status, the FDA may decide not to grant it.
 Moreover, a priority review designation does not necessarily mean a faster development or regulatory review or approval process or necessarily confer any advantage with respect to approval compared to conventional FDA procedures.
-Receiving priority review from the FDA does not guarantee approval within the six-month review cycle or at all.
+Receiving priority review from the FDA does not guarantee approval within the six-month review cycle or at all